leamladenic/CarMarket/README.md

 ![Login](Screenshots/clients_window.jpg)

-And the last one is Sale window, which connects vehicles, owners and clients and contain sales.
+And the last one is Sale window, which connects vehicles, owners and clients and contain all sales.

 ![Login](Screenshots/sale_window.jpg)